DecomTeam/giftable-for-woocommerce/README.md

 ### Can I hide product tabs for gifts?

 There is a 'Show tabs' options for each gift on the Edit product screen 'Gift option' tab, and it's disabled by default.

+### Can I change the gift box and buttons titles?

+Yes.
+You can do that on the Gifts settings tab (WooCommerce -> Settings -> Gifts).